vg

 private

-Tick the automaton, looking at the symbol at *it and updating the stack and current_state.
+Tick the automaton, looking at the symbol at *it and updating the stack and state.
 Returns true to yield a value at the current symbol, or to halt, and false otherwise.

 ◆ top()